 What are Community Grants?
-ESF Community Grants are part of the European Social Fund (ESF) Programme which is distributing £900,000 in small grants in the Black Country region between 2016 and 2018.
+ESF Community Grants are part of the European Social Fund (ESF) Programme which is distributing £500,000 in small grants in the Black Country region between 2016 and 2019.
 The aim of the fund is to engage with local communities to deliver a range of skills and employment support activities to enable people from the hardest to reach communities, experiencing multiple disadvantages, to make progress towards the labour market.
-The community grant programme is jointly funded by the Skills Funding Agency (SFA) and the European Social Fund (ESF).
+The community grant programme is jointly funded by the Education & Skills Funding Agency (E&SFA) and the European Social Fund (ESF).
 The grant programme is administered by Walsall Metropolitan Borough Council (WMBC) who has been selected by the SFA to act as a Grant Co-ordinating Body.

 What is the funding for?
 Any activity that will help an individual’s progress towards employment and improve employability skills will be considered: examples include: